alphagov/govuk_elements/README.md

 You can find these at the top of the `_govuk_elements.scss` partial.

-If you're not using the [GOV.UK template](https://github.com/alphagov/govuk_template), you'll also need to uncomment the base partial in `_govuk_elements.scss`, or create your own.
+If you're not using the [GOV.UK template](https://github.com/alphagov/govuk_template), you’ll also need to uncomment the base partial in `_govuk_elements.scss`, or create your own.

     // @import "elements/base";                       // HTML elements, set by the GOV.UK template